hadhiabdulla/Network-Sniffer-Python/README.md

 # Network Sniffer Python

-A simple Python-based network packet sniffer tool designed for educational cybersecurity purposes.
-This tool allows B.Tech CSE students to understand network traffic analysis and packet capture techniques.
+A Python-based network packet sniffer tool for network traffic analysis and packet capture.

 ## Description

-This project provides a command-line network sniffer that captures and analyzes network packets in real-time.
-It's designed to help cybersecurity students learn about network protocols, traffic analysis, and packet inspection techniques.
+This project provides a command-line network sniffer that captures and analyzes network packets in real-time using the Scapy library.

 ## Features